Optimizely (Episerver) vs. Enonic

 Written by Morten Eriksen on

-It might be difficult to navigate the market of content management systems and web platforms.
-To help you consider essentials between certain contenders, we have crafted this presentation of Optimizely versus Enonic, so you can get a tidy overview.
+It is challenging to navigate the content management system industry.
+To help you consider essentials between specific contenders, we have created this presentation of Optimizely versus Enonic, so you can get a tidy overview.

-Optimizely is a global software company founded in Sweden in 1994 under the name Episerver, and is owned by American private equity firm Insight Partners.
-In October 2020, Episerver acquired the digital experimentation company Optimizely, and later changed name as well.
+Optimizely is a global software company founded in Sweden in 1994 under the name Episerver.
+In October 2020, Episerver acquired the digital experimentation company Optimizely and later adopted this name.

-The use cases of Optimizely focus on eCommerce and Global marketing sites.
+The use cases of Optimizely often focus on e-commerce, global marketing, and experimentation-heavy sites.
+Recent releases also add AI-assisted commerce search.

 Enonic was founded in Norway in 2000.
-The company’s content platform is delivered as a ready to use cloud service or software to host in your own cloud.
-With Enonic you can configure content models, access content using the GraphQL API, manage landing pages, and integrate contextual preview.
-This enables you to build modern websites and content experiences to support multiple touchpoints in the digital customer journey.
+The company’s content platform is delivered as a ready-to-use cloud service or as software you can host in your own cloud.
+With Enonic you can configure content models, access content using the GraphQL API, manage landing pages, and integrate contextual preview—enabling modern websites and content experiences across multiple touchpoints.

-The platform features an integrated storage and search engine enabling storing of any data, including user generated content.
-The CMS interface “Content Studio” features a WYSIWYG interface, permissions and roles management, version control, multi-site management, localization and advanced image editing.
-Enonic adheres to a “best of breed” strategy, where the core product is lightweight and robust, while integration with third-party services that are best in their respective industries is not only possible, but actively encouraged.
+The platform features an integrated storage and search engine (Elasticsearch-based) for storing any data, including user-generated content.
+The CMS interface “Content Studio” features a WYSIWYG interface, permissions/roles, version control, multi-site management, localization, advanced image editing, and an AI content operator.

 Enonic is open-source, meaning you can try it extensively before subscribing to the cloud service or software support.
-It is also a hybrid CMS, which means that developers can use the headless API to distribute editorial content to any device or client, but you can also build custom APIs, extend the user interface, and deploy integrations.
+It is also a universal CMS, so developers can use the headless API to distribute editorial content to any device/client, build custom APIs, extend the UI, and deploy integrations.

-The use cases Enonic focus on are modern stack websites, global marketing sites and customer portals.
+The use cases Enonic focuses on are content-rich websites, modern-stack sites, global marketing sites, and customer portals.

 See also: Drupal vs. Enonic »